Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Puerto Vallarta has long been one of Mexico’s standout beach towns.
 Unlike some of Mexico’s premier resort towns, Puerto Vallarta hasn’t been completely “Americanized” with massive shopping centers, glitzy resorts, and endless American chains.

 Don’t get me wrong: it does have that, but it also retains a lot of charm.
+Check out the unique hotels, B&Bs, and short-term rentals in Puerto Vallarta so you can stay in one of these unique accommodations that fits your needs.

 You’ll find cobblestone streets and Spanish-style architecture draped with colorful bougainvillea, which give the city a lovely, romantic feel.

-On top of being one of Mexico’s most aesthetically appealing cities, there is just no shortage of things to do in Puerto Vallarta.
 Whether you want to lounge on the beach, go on a snorkeling tour, hike to a waterfall, ride a zipline through the jungle, or enjoy the city’s lively nightlife, you’ll have no problem filling your itinerary.

 Puerto Vallarta also happens to be Mexico’s most gay-friendly resort town, with an array of gay clubs, bars, hotels, and more.

-Spend your days in Puerto Vallarta visiting the beaches, shopping in the lovely boutiques, or people-watching as you stroll along the oceanfront malecon.
+Spend your days in Puerto Vallarta visiting the beaches, shopping in the lovely boutiques, or people-watching as you stroll along the oceanfront malecón.

 If you find yourself getting restless, take a day trip to Bucerias, Yelapa, or Sayulita for a change of scenery!